ubco-W2022T1-cosc301/project-group02/final_report_group02_abi_part.md

 - Research Question 3)
     - Has the same country dominated coal energy production from 1990 to 2018?

 Whilst exploring the dataset, nothing jumped out at me since this dataset was from a very reputable source and was created professionally.
 I kept only the relevant columns through the data wrangling and cleaning process.
-Below, I will show some of the graph I created during the exploratory data analysis which will not be used answer the research questions listed above.
+Below, I will show some of the graphs I created during the exploratory data analysis which will not be used answer the research questions listed above.

 ![Percentage of Electricity Generation via Coal in 2017](/images/ad_elec_share_2017.png)